alan-w-u/notion-exporter/README.md

 ### Core Logic

-The exporter utilizes a `databaseId` to retrieve and iterate over all the pages (using their `pageId`) in the database.
-For each page, it then utilizes a modified pre-order traversal to fetch all the page data and concatenate it in the correct order.
-Using the convenient `type` and `annotations` properties, the correct styling can be applied to each text/information block via mapped functions for each block type.
+The exporter utilizes a `databaseId` to retrieve and iterate over all the pages in the database using their `pageId`.
+For each page, it verifies if it has been modified since the last time the exporter was ran to eliminate redundant exporting.
+A modified pre-order traversal is used to fetch all the page data and concatenate it in the correct order.
+Using the convenient `type` and `annotations` properties, the correct styling can be applied to each text/information block via mapped functions.

+This exporter can utilize multiple Notion API keys/integrations to reduce export times.
+Although there is a rate limit for each key, different clients using different keys can be linked and used on the same database.
+In terms of the exporter, this mean `n` pages can be exported concurrently where `n` is the number of API keys defined in the `.env` file.